luohancfd/CFCFD-NG/doc/sphinx/poshax3.rst

-  TS_dx                : Slab width for tangent-slab analysis tube_width           : Width of gas to integrate over when computing intensities fwhm_Ang             : Full-width half-maximum of the apparatus function in Angstroms x_EQ_spectra         : Location to calculate spectral coefficients and write to file write_rad_level_pops : Flag to request writing of radiator electronic level populations to file write_rad_emissions  : Flag to request writing of individual radiator total emission levels to file lambda_min           : Lower bound for spectral integration (can be a list) lambda_max           : Upper bound for spectral integration (can be a list) dx_smear             : Spatial smearing distance (i.e. shock speed x spectrometer exposure time)
+  TS_dx                : Slab width for tangent-slab analysis tube_width           : Width of gas to integrate over when computing intensities fwhm_Ang             : Full-width half-maximum of the apparatus function in Angstroms write_rad_level_pops : Flag to request writing of radiator electronic level populations to file write_rad_emissions  : Flag to request writing of individual radiator total emission levels to file write_spectra        : Flag to requesting writing of radiation spectra to file lambda_min           : Lower bound for spectral integration (can be a list) lambda_max           : Upper bound for spectral integration (can be a list) dx_smear             : Spatial smearing distance (i.e. shock speed x spectrometer exposure time)